dasjiwesh/Namaste_React/Notes.md

     <img className="logo" alt='logo' src='data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/' />
     </a>
   );
-  Above needs to be imported as import {Title} from './components/Header'; this curly braces are for Named Import
+  Above needs to be imported as import {Title} from './components/Header'; this curly braces are for Named Import.
+And also without exported it can't be used.

   const HeaderComponent = () => {
     return (